shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endcode %}

-Let's create the twig file as well real quick so we have the option to actually configure the button:
+Let's create the twig file as well real quick, so we have the option to configure the button:

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/config/sw-cms-el-config-cms-button.html.twig" %}
 {% raw %}